yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 For an evaluation utterance, if an Orchestrator model falsely predicts its intent label, then this prediction is a mis-classified case.
-Usually the label wiht the highest prediction score is chosen as the predicted label, but it can be different from the ground-truth label for the utterance.
+Usually the label with the highest prediction score is chosen as the predicted label, but it can be different from the ground-truth label for the utterance.

 Similar to the last section, the report also lists the prediction and ground-truth labels with